renee127/data_science_bootcamp/ml_for_text/README.md

 # ml_for_text

-This sentiment analysis project uses machine learning models to detect negative movie reviews with an F1 score of 0.88 (needs to be at least 0.85).
+This sentiment analysis project uses machine learning models to detect negative movie reviews with a F1 score of 0.88 (needs to be at least 0.85).

 __Project Overview__
 - The Film Junky Union, a new edgy community for classic movie enthusiasts, is developing a system for filtering and categorizing movie reviews.